AchintyaSingh0220/Web-Development-Tasks/README.md

 # Web-Development-Tasks
-"A collection of assignments centered around HTML, CSS, Bootstrap, and JavaScript."
+A collection of assignments centered around HTML, CSS, Bootstrap, and JavaScript.